Breast Cancer Statistics

 • High-risk mutations in the breast cancer genes (BRCA1 and BRCA2) inherited from one’s mother or father only account for about 5-10% of breast cancers.
 [6]

-• In 2019, the U.S. Environmental Protection Agency (EPA) released an update of the Toxic Substances Control Act (TSCA) Inventory which found there are 86,228 chemicals currently registered for commercial use in the United States.
+• In May 2024, the U.S Environmental Protection Agency (EPA) released an update of the Toxic Substances Control Act (TSCA) Inventory which found there are 86,770 chemicals currently registered, of which 42,377 are active for commercial use in the United States.
 [8]

 Breast Cancer Funding & Financial Burden